Pabau GO app

 Cliniko pricing

 Cliniko uses a per-practitioner pricing model.
-Pricing scales based on the number of active practitioners on your account rather than a flat platform fee.
-According to their website, a 30-day free trial is available, which is more generous than most competitors offer.
+Costs scale with the number of active practitioners on your account rather than a flat platform fee, and every plan includes an unlimited number of admin users and locations.
+Cliniko also offers a 30-day free trial with no card required to start, which is more generous than most competitors.

 The per-head model works well for solo practitioners and small teams.
 As you add practitioners, costs compound, which can make Cliniko more expensive than it initially appears for growing practices.